 And since I loved her, I found the strength to say goodbye.

-With the help of a dear friend, I listened to her last breath and felt her slip away.
+dear friend, I listened to her last breath and felt her slip away.
 Away from the pain, and away from me.

 A last kindness to a soul that deserved the peace we were able to give her at the end.